How do I receive the RunWild newsletters?

 How do I get my Race Package (bib, timing chip, etc.)?

 If you selected to pick up your race package, pick up will occur at the St. Albert Seniors Association located at Red Willow Place, 7 Tache Street, St. Albert, Alberta.
-Check back for details about date and time of pick up!
+Race package pick up will take place on Friday May 5th from 4:00 pm - 8:00 pm and Saturday May 6th from 9:00 am - 1:00 pm.

 **Note that there are no group or multi-package pick-ups in the first two hours of package pick-up.